Mixture of Virtual-Kernel Experts for Multi-Objective User Profile Modeling: Introduction

-Intuitively, some related solutions can solve part of the challenges.
+Intuitively, some existing methods can solve part of the challenges.
 As for \textbf{C1}, Two-Tower models~\cite{huang2013learning,yi2019sampling} can efficiently predict the matched tags for large-scale users, where one tower is to learn user representation, and the other tower is to learn tag representation.
 When predicting, the two towers individually output all user embeddings and all tag embeddings respectively, then the dot-products of embedding pairs are calculated as ranking scores.
 However, the two towers are relatively separate, resulting in insufficient feature interaction, affecting the modeling effect.
-Therefore, facing \textbf{C2}, it is hard to model users' multi-preferences on various topics, for user tower can not be aware of the objective topic information learned in tag tower.
-To solve \textbf{C3}, multi-task learning models, such as MMoE~\cite{ma2018modeling}, ESMM~\cite{ma2018entire}, are widely used in industry unified modeling tasks.
+Therefore, facing \textbf{C2}, it is hard to represent users' multi-preferences on various topics, for the user tower produces only one fixed embedding without being aware of different topic information contained in the tag tower.
+To solve \textbf{C3}, multi-task learning models, such as MMoE~\cite{ma2018modeling}, ESMM~\cite{ma2018entire}, are widely used in industrial unified modeling tasks.
 Nevertheless, without specialized thinking and structure design, these models are also not enough to address users' multiple topic-related preference problems, as discussed in \textbf{C2}.
-In sum, under the efficiency requirement in \textbf{C1}, there are two dimensional orthogonal objectives for user profile modeling: topic-related preference in \textbf{C2} and action-objective preference in \textbf{C3}, as shown in Fig.~\ref{fig:two-dim}.
+In sum, under the efficiency requirement in \textbf{C1}, there are two dimensional orthogonal objectives for user profile modeling not being well solved: \textbf{topic-related} preference in \textbf{C2} and \textbf{action-based} preference in \textbf{C3}, as shown in Fig.~\ref{fig:two-dim}.